HadrienNU/LangevinIntegrators.jl/README.md

   It have been tested with Plumed v2.5 to 2.7.

+  As plumed consider to observe a 3D system of N atoms, the coordinate of the system are feeded to plumed as (for a 5D systems)

+    (x_1,x_2,x_3) (x_4,x_5,0)

+  Then coordinate can be ontained in plumed via the POSITION keyword, using ATOM=1 to get the first three coordinates in x,y,z, and so forth.

   Note that Plumed add a significant overhead to the run time.
 So depending of your need that could be a good move to implemented the needed functionnality into a Fix (see fix.jl for examples) or an observers (see observers.jl).

+# Extend LangevinIntegrators.jl

+  ## Extra integrators

+  Integrators are in integrators folder.
+Two struct need to be set up, one for the integrator physical parameters (and that should include a force), that is more a immutable struct and one for current state of the system adpated to the integrator.

+  Then evolution in time is provided by

+    UpdateState!(state, integrator; kwargs...)

+  Initialisation is done via InitState, that take a vector of AbstractInitCond

+  ## Extra initial conditions

+  Generator of initial conditions are in generate_init_cond.jl, they can be added to get_init_conditions function for automatic conversion betweenn Dict value and struct

+  ## Extra potentials

+  Simply define a function that take the position as argument.

+  ## Extra fix

+  Fix derive from AbstractFix

+    function init_fix(fix::AbstractFix; kwargs...) #Called at the start of each trajectory end

+    function apply_fix!(fix::AbstractFix, x::Array{TF}, f::Array{TF}; kwargs...) where {TF<:AbstractFloat}
+        return 0 # Should return a stop condition, 0 -> continue; if !=0 -> stop iteration
+    end

+    function close_fix(fix::AbstractFix) #Called at the end of each trajectory end

+  Fixes are not called in the initialization of the force for the first timestep, depending of the integrator.

+  ## Extra observers

+  Observers are called at regular time during the trajectory, they derive from AbstractObserver.
+They need to have a field n_save_iters and are passed to function run_obs every n_save_iters steps.

 # TODO

+  - Test initial conditions
+  - Pass to run trajectories, un vector of struct of AbstractInitCond instead of the vector of Dict with params
+  - Boundary conditions
+  - Implement some extra space, such as a sphere
+  - Test observers